ttlotos/YYMinesweeper/README.md

 [English](./README.md) | [简体中文](./README.zh-CN.md)

-A unique web-based minesweeper game where players can input a character (real or fictional), and AI generates character-related concepts for game cells.
-Safe zones are filled with concepts related to the character, while mines are hidden among unrelated concepts.
+A unique minesweeper game that lets you explore an AI-generated world of characters.
+Input any theme that interests you, and watch as AI intelligently generates relevant characters and misleading options.
+Through gameplay, discover and learn about characters related to your chosen theme.

 ## Features